-17UGBD 8.2 Passing Standards: A student shall be declared successful or 'passed' in a Semester, only when he gets a SGPA of 4.00 earning credits as per the scheme of teaching and evaluation, with grade point of 4 or better in every registered course.
-A student shall be declared successful or 'passed' in the entire Under Graduate programme, only when he gets a minimum CGPA of 4.00 and has completed all the graduate requirement courses as mandated in the scheme of teaching and evaluation.
-17UGBD 8.3 1) Conversion of Grade and Percentage of Marks: Conversion formula for the conversion of CGPA into Percentage is: Percentage of marks scored, P = [CGPA earned] x 10 2) Class Declaration: After the conversion of final CGPA into Percentage of Marks (PM), a graduating student is declared to have passed in a) First Class with Distinction (FCD): PM ≥ 75% (In First Attempt) b) First Class (FC): 60% ≤ PM < 75 % c) Second Class (SC): 50% ≤ PM < 60% d) Pass Class (P): 40% ≤ PM < 50% 17UGBD 8.4 Grade Cards, Certificates and Transcripts: Grade Cards: After the completion of each semester, a Grade Card shall be issued to all the registered students of that semester, indicating the Course Code, Title, Number of Credits, Letter Grade awarded and Credits earned, for all the Courses as specified in the scheme of teaching and evaluation.
-This may have F-RA or F-RR grades awarded to the student.
-Grade Certificate: On successful completion of all courses/earning credits, specified in a semester, the grade certificate is issued indicating the course details along with SGPA of that semester and also CGPA earned till that semester.
-3) Transcripts: Transcript is the consolidated statement of the Academic Performance of a student for all the semesters since joining the programme and is given to a student on successful completion of the programme along with the degree certificate. a) For those students who have taken multiple attempts to clear a course, the transcript given on successful completion of the programme will only contain earned pass grade (O to P and AU); the courses cleared subsequently will however be shown in the respective semester with Month and Year in which the student has finally cleared the course.
+23UGBD 8.2 Passing Standards: 1) A student shall be declared successful or 'pass' in a Semester, only when he gets a SGPA of 4.00 earning credits as per the scheme of teaching and evaluation, with grade point of 4 or better in every registered course.
+2) A student shall be declared successful or 'passed' in the entire Under Graduate programme, only when he gets a minimum CGPA of 4.00 and has completed all the graduate requirement courses as mandated in the scheme of teaching and evaluation.
+23UGBD 8.3 1) Conversion of Grade and Percentage of Marks: Conversion formula for the conversion of CGPA into Percentage is: Percentage of marks scored, P = [CGPA earned] x 10 2) Class Declaration: After the conversion of final CGPA into Percentage of Marks (PM), a graduating student is declared to have passed in a) First Class with Distinction (FCD): PM ≥ 75% (In First Attempt) b) First Class (FC): 60% ≤ PM < 75 % c) Second Class (SC): 50% ≤ PM < 60% d) Pass Class (P): 40% ≤ PM < 50% 23UGBD 8.4 Grade Cards, Certificates and Transcripts: 1) Grade Cards: After the completion of each semester, a Grade Card shall be issued to all the registered students of that semester, indicating the Course Code, Title, Number of Credits, Letter Grade awarded and Credits earned, for all the Courses as specified in the scheme of teaching and evaluation.
+This may have Fail - Re appear (F-RA) or Fail - Re Registration (F-RR) grades awarded to the student.
+2) Grade Certificate: On successful completion of all courses/earning credits, specified in a semester, the grade certificate is issued indicating the course details along with SGPA of that semester and also CGPA earned till that semester.
+3) Transcripts: Transcript is the consolidated statement of the academic performance of a student for all the semesters since joining the programme and is generally given to a student on completion of the programme. a) For those students who have taken multiple attempts to clear a course, the transcript given on successful completion of the programme will only contain earned pass grade (O to P and AU); the courses cleared subsequently will however be shown in the respective semester with Month and Year in which the student has finally cleared the course.
 The transcript will show only the overall CGPA based on all the courses taken by the student.
-Additional courses will be shown separately, indicating the grade earned by the student.
-Additional copies of the transcript can be obtained if needed, on request submitted along with payment of applicable fee. b) Students who have not yet completed the programme can obtain an Interim Transcript at the end of any semester, if needed, on request and upon payment of applicable fee.
-The Interim Transcript includes failed courses, which have not been cleared at the time of issue.
-ELIGIBILITY FOR THE AWARD OF DEGREE, PRIZES, MEDALS AND RANKS Minimum Credit Requirement: A student shall obtain a total of at least 128 credits as specified by the University along with satisfying the passing standards as per 17UGLH 8.2 to be eligible for the award of BA, BBA, BBA (BA), BBA (DM), B.Com., B. ComIAF, B. Com CA Integrated, B. Com Industry Integrated / BCA, BCA (CC), BCA (DS), BCA (GD), and B.Sc.
-(Film Making / Photography / Sound Engineering / Visual Effects and Animations / Game Art & Design)degrees.
-A student shall obtain a total of at least 148 credits as specified by the University along with satisfying the passing standards as per 17UGLH 8.2 to be eligible for the award of B. ComIAF and B. Com CA Integrated, degrees.
-For the award of Prizes and Medals, the conditions stipulated by the Donor/University may be considered subject to the provisions of the statutes framed by the University for such awards from time to time.
-For award of ranks in a programme, a minimum of 10 students should have appeared in the final semester examination.
-The total number of ranks awarded shall be 10% of total number of students appeared in the final semester or 10 whichever is lesser.
-A Student shall be eligible for a rank at the time of award of the degree, provided the student has passed in all the courses from 1st to 6th semester in the first attempt.
-For award of Rank in the degree, the CGPA secured by the student from 1 st to 6 th semester shall be considered provided 17UGBD 9.4 is satisfied.
-If two students get the same CGPA, the tie should be resolved by considering the number of times a student has obtained higher SGPA.
-But, if it is not resolved even at this stage, the number of times a student has obtained higher grades like O, A+, A, B+, B, C, P etc., shall be taken into account in Rank ordering of the students.
-MAXIMUM DURATION FOR PROGRAMME COMPLETION The student shall complete the programme within a period of six academic years from the date of admission to the program, failing which he has to discontinue the program.
+Credits earned beyond the requirement for the award of the degree shall be shown as additional courses separately, indicating the grade earned by the student.
+Additional copies of the transcript can be obtained if needed, on request submitted along with payment of applicable fee.

+b) Students who have earned prescribed number of credits at the end of each semester/year of the programme and wants to discontinue the programme may obtain an interim Transcript at the end of that semester / year, on request and upon payment of the applicable fee.
+The interim Transcript will also include the failed courses, which have not been cleared at the time of issue.

+ELIGIBILITY FOR THE AWARD OF DEGREE WITH MULTIPLE EXIT, PRIZES, MEDALS AND RANKS